 - Failing to Secure Releases or a Family Settlement Agreement from all Beneficiaries.

 Because the personal representative is potentially liable, it is essential that the beneficiaries release the executor from any liability after they have been apprised of the final estate accounting.
 This will protect the personal representative in the future if one of the beneficiaries decides they were unsatisfied with any part of the administration of the estate.

-While the do-it-yourself method can be tempting to save money, the savings in legal fees is often outweighed by the stress, potential liability, and the common mistakes and pitfalls which an executor may run in to.
+While the do-it-yourself method to probate without a lawyer can be tempting to save money, the savings in legal fees is often outweighed by the stress, potential liability, and the common mistakes and pitfalls which an executor may run in to.

-If you or a loved one is facing the possibility of being appointed as a personal representative, consider contacting our office for a free consultation.
+If you or a loved one is facing the possibility of being appointed as a personal representative, consider contacting our probate lawyers in Harrisburg, PA for a free consultation.